vyomasystems-lab/challenges-NAvi349/level1_design2/README.md

 - In the test plan, we basically fed a random pattern of `0`s and `1`s and stored them in a string.
 - We then use a python function, detect the `1011` pattern in the string.
 - Using this, we were able to verify the DUT's output.
-- After we detect the pattern, we remove it from the string except the last, so we can detect overlapping non-sequences.
+- After we detect the pattern, we remove it from the string, so we can detect overlapping non-sequences.

 ## Verification Completeness